 Between 2013 and 2016, Bill served as a member of the U.S. Judicial Conference Committee on the Codes of Conduct.
 In that capacity, he was one of 15 judges throughout the United States who was designated to provide formal and informal guidance to other federal judges on compliance and ethical issues arising under the Code of Judicial Conduct.

-Bill has been a longtime member of the Evansville Bar Association’s Diversity Outreach Committee and formerly served as an adjunct instructor at the University of Evansville’s School of Business.
+Beginning in June, 2021, Bill will be a member of the Board of Directors of the Evansville Bar Association, where he has been a longtime member of the Evansville Bar Association’s Diversity Outreach Committee and formerly served as an adjunct instructor at the University of Evansville’s School of Business.
 He is a frequent presenter at bar association conferences and events, often discussing issues like bench and bar relations, employment litigation, evidence, federal civil procedure, and local rules.

 - Indiana State Bar Association Civility Award (2012)